 Restoration and Preservation Efforts

-Throughout the years, the Westbury White Horse has faced numerous challenges, including erosion, vandalism, and weathering.
-As a result, various restoration and preservation efforts have been undertaken to ensure the longevity of this iconic landmark.
-In the early 20th century, the horse was filled with concrete to strengthen its foundations.
-In 1987, the horse underwent a major restoration project, which involved excavating and deepening the trenches and filling them with more crushed chalk.
-Today, volunteers continue to maintain the horse by regularly replenishing and whitewashing the chalk.
+Over the centuries, the Westbury White Horse has faced challenges such as erosion and vandalism.
+In response, various restoration projects have been launched.
+In the early 20th century, the horse’s foundations were reinforced with concrete, and in 1987, a major restoration project involved deepening the trenches and refilling them with more chalk.
+Today, dedicated volunteers continue to care for the monument by regularly replenishing and whitewashing the chalk.

 What You Need to Know Before Visiting